hbahadirsahin/nlp-experiments-in-pytorch/README.md

 - `./training/trainer.py` is a class that returns the necessary trainer for the user's selected learning model
 - `./training/xyz_trainer.py` methods are the trainer functions for specified models.
 - `./utils/utils.py` contains both utility and common methods that are being used in several places in the project.
 - `./main.py` is the main code.
-Run arguments/parameters/configurations are at the top of this file.
+To execute this project, one needs to provide a valid `config.json` file which contains the necessary configuration properties.
+- `./config.json` is the configuration file.

 ## How-to-run